If your former spouse is refusing to pay the alimony payments that are

 owed, you might end up in small claims court or a higher court.

-The final option, wage garnishment, is generally than the others since
+The final option, wage garnishment, is generally more difficult than the

-federal law protects a certain percentage of a debtor’s income and
+other options since federal law protects a certain percentage of a person's

-the amount allowed by wage garnishment is regulated.
-It is possible that,
+income and the amount permitted by wage garnishment is regulated.
+It is

-even if you were successful in a wage garnishment action, you would have
+possible that, even if you were successful in a wage garnishment action,

-your former spouse.
-Depending on your order in line, you might end up
+owes money.
+Depending on your order in line, you might end up waiting

 Alimony Attorney in Orlando